claudio-ICL/napiod/README.md

 and these in turn will produce updates of the state process $X$.
 A quantification of the first effect produces our measurement of direct price impact, and a quantification of the second effect produces our mesurement od indirect price impact.
+Direct price impact is non-negative and non-decreasing, and the larger it is the more unfavourably the mid-price moves against the agent.
+Indirect impact, instead, can be positive or negative: it is positive when market participants react to the agent and move the mid-price in a way unfavourable to the agent;
+it is negative when market participants react to the agent and move the mid-price in a way favourable to the agent.

 For more detail into the model and the measurement of price impact, please consult [Bellani et al. (2021)](https://arxiv.org/abs/2110.00771).